 Not all laboratory glassware can be used safely in a microwave.
 For example, soda lime products are unable to endure sudden temperature changes, but borosilicate glass is microwave safe.
 However, it is important to ensure that the vessel holds microwave absorbing material before placing it in the oven.

 You also need to check for any parts or accessories attached to the glass to ensure the material they are made from can be safely microwaved.
 Some products utilise plastic screw caps and connectors, these should be manufactured from polypropylene or PTFE to be microwave safe.

 5) Autoclave with care to prevent damage ahead of future heating

 Secondly, avoid overloading the autoclave.
-This will ensure enough space is left between items to circulate the high-pressure steam, and reduce the risk of damage that might later make the glassware unsuitable for heating.
+This will ensure enough space is left between items to circulate the high-pressure steam.
+It will also reduce the risk of damage that might later make the glassware unsuitable for heating.

 All blog information was provided courtesy of DWK

 For more information please contact us via our website, or by filling out the form below